cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

     // ModeInfo describes the signing mode of the signer and is a nested
     // structure to support nested multisig pubkey's ModeInfo mode_info = 2;
-    // account_sequence is the sequence of the account, which describes the
+    // sequence is the sequence of the account, which describes the
     // number of transactions sent from a given address.
 It is used to prevent
     // replay attacks.
-    uint64 account_sequence = 3;
+    uint64 sequence = 3;
 }

 message ModeInfo {